Volunteer Opportunities

 Volunteer Opportunities and Organizations in Columbia Heights

-Our City has numerous service and civic organizations that provide opportunities for community involvement and volunteering.
-Listed below are a sample of those organizations and their contact info to help get you started.
-If you have an organization that you want to be listed below please contact Will Rottler at wrottler@columbiaheightsmn.gov, call 763-706-3614, or email volunteers@columbiaheightsmn.gov.
+Our City has numerous service and civic organizations that provide community involvement and volunteering opportunities.
+Below is a sample of those organizations and their contact info to help get you started.
+If you have an organization that you want to be listed below, please get in touch with Will Rottler at wrottler@columbiaheightsmn.gov, call 763-706-3614, or email volunteers@columbiaheightsmn.gov.

 Adopt-A-Drain Program